FutuneAI/ai-visibility-framework/components/structured-data.md

 ## What Structured Data Does Not Fix

-**Low content density on the page.** Schema.org markup tells AI systems what entity a page is about and where to place it in a knowledge structure.
+**Low content density on the page.** Schema.org markup helps systems identify what entity a page is about and provides signals that can support how it is categorized and associated within broader knowledge systems.
 It does not make the page's text more semantically relevant to specific queries.
 A page with a perfect Organization schema and a generic homepage text will still score low on retrieval candidacy.
 The markup improves entity attribution; the content determines retrieval probability.

 **Absence from external sources.** Schema.org on your own website only affects how your website's content is attributed.
-It has no effect on how third-party sources describe your brand, or on the training data that shapes a model's parametric knowledge of your brand.
+It does not directly affect how third-party sources describe your brand, and has limited influence over the training data that shapes model behavior.
 External citation network building is a separate problem from structured data implementation.

 **Inconsistent entity definition across platforms.** If your LinkedIn description, Wikipedia entry, and homepage describe your brand differently, Schema.org `sameAs` links help consolidate these into one entity — but only if the underlying descriptions are consistent enough for the model to reconcile them.
 Schema.org reduces consolidation friction; it does not resolve underlying inconsistency.